Code of Ethics for IAJ Investigators

 3.3 Equal Treatment of Complainants

 Investigators do not credit or discredit a complainant's account on the basis of the complainant's status, demographic characteristics, prior litigation history, or institutional affiliation.
-Credibility is assessed against the Istanbul Protocol's evidentiary indicators and the complete evidentiary record.
+Credibility, where it is formally assessed, is assessed against the Istanbul Protocol's evidentiary indicators and the complete evidentiary record, by investigators operating at the level at which credibility findings are made (see §1.4).
+Level 1 investigators do not perform formal credibility assessment; the intake-triage classifications they may produce under §1.4 are not credibility findings.

 4. Methodological Rigor